Ddayisme/Assignment3_Noroff_Jan-Feb/README.md

 You can open up Swagger to see all the API calls available and what is required input for them.
 You can find Swagger at localhost:8080/swagger-ui.html

+When creating something you only need to enter a name for franchise and character, or title for movie.
+To enter the other fields use the Put method.
+This might be what you talked about, Nick, where you would in front end do nested calls where you only do the minimal requirements for a POST and then flesh it out with a PUT.

 ## API

 Check Swagger for the API calls. localhost:8080/swagger-ui.html